PeterCamilleri/mini_readline/README.md

 ### Auto-Complete
 The mini readline gem comes with two auto-complete engines.
 These are:
+* MiniReadline::ArraySource - Make a selection from an array of choices.
+That array is found in the option :array_src.
+This can either be an array of strings or a proc (or lambda) that returns an array of strings.
 * MiniReadline::FileFolderSource - A simple, in-line auto-complete for files
 and folders that do **not** contain embedded spaces.
 * MiniReadline::QuotedFileFolderSource - A simple, in-line auto-complete for